 Rt.Hon David Gauke, MP.
 Lord Chancellor and Secretary of State for Justice.

-The 21st Anniversary Edition of The Prisons Handbook, the definitive annual guide to the penal system of England and Wales is now available.
+The 2018 Edition of The Prisons Handbook, the definitive annual guide to the penal system of England and Wales will be published on 22nd May 2018.
 Since 1995 it has become ‘the bible’ for prisoners, their families, prison officers, prison Governors, solicitors, barristers, voluntary organisations and indeed for anyone with a personal, professional or academic interest in our prisons.